brassica-collective/handbook/content/brassica/handbook/Participation/crew.md

 The following are examples of different types of Crews to illustrate our approach to working groups.

 ## Governance Crews
-Governance type of Crews are those focused on planning and design tasks,documentation, and facilitation practices.
+Governance type of Crews are those focused on planning and design tasks, documentation, and facilitation practices.

 The **Process & Strategy (PAS) Crew** is our first governance type crew.
 The PAS Crew's goals are to ensure that the Brassica Collective is working towards the long-term goals of stewarding multiple sites of housing so that we, and others, can live in secure, resilient and affordable housing.
 As part of this, the crew will take the initial responsibility for designing and facilitating group decision-making processes, documenting emerging processes, and supporting the emerging direction of Brassica Collective.